How Pregnancy Changed My Skin As I Knew It

+We all know our body undergoes radical changes when we’re expecting a baby but thanks to a surge in hormones, it can wreak havoc on our skin, too.

-When I became pregnant with my son in 2014, I knew to expect sore boobs and swollen ankles — but it was the changes to my skin that really took me by surprise.
-Before I even knew I was pregnant, I woke up one morning and discovered a large patch of brown, darkened skin on my forehead.
-I initially put this change down to a very localized bout of sunburn and tried to ignore the fact that it was the middle of winter — albeit in temperate Sydney, Australia — and that the patch showed no sign of fading.
+When I became pregnant with my son in 2014, I knew to expect sore boobs and swollen ankles, but it was the changes to my skin that really took me by surprise.
+Before I even knew I was pregnant, I woke up one morning and discovered a large brown patch of skin on my forehead.
+I initially put this change down to a very localised bout of sunburn and tried to ignore the fact that it was the middle of winter (albeit in Sydney) and that the patch showed no sign of fading.
 If anything, it was getting worse.

 Advertisement

 It wasn’t until I was around six months pregnant that I learned what the dark patch of skin was.
 "Oh, you have melasma!" a fellow sufferer said.
-"Me too!"
-She pointed to the dark patches of skin on her own face, no doubt exacerbated by our sunny, waterside location.
-Sometimes referred to as "the mask of pregnancy," I began to feel increasingly self-conscious of my melasma, which seemed to get worse as my pregnancy progressed, something London-based dermatologist Dr. Justine Kluk explains further.
+"Me too!" pointing to the dark patches of skin on her own face, no doubt exacerbated by our sunny, waterside location.
+Sometimes referred to as 'the mask of pregnancy', I began to feel increasingly self-conscious of my melasma, which seemed to get worse as my pregnancy progressed, something London-based dermatologist Dr Justine Kluk explains further.

 "Any skin condition can flare up during pregnancy, but the two I encounter most frequently are melasma and acne," she says.
 "People who suffer from melasma almost always find that it flares up during pregnancy, if not occurring for the first time ever."